8 Lessons Spring Taught Me

 Spring has come and gone and summer is at hand!
 And I have to be honest with you that I absolutely LOVED this spring season we had.
 Spring is one of my favorite times of the year for a plethora of reasons, but mostly because I love the rebirth and refreshing and the general “coming back to life” that spring brings to mother nature (and sometimes even to my spirit).

 As a lifelong learner (I really can’t help it), I like to soak up everything around me and let it teach me anything it can.
-So, to bid adieu to spring, here are the lessons and reminders that spring is sent my way these last couple of months!
+So, to bid adieu to spring, here are the eight lessons and reminders that spring is sent my way these last couple of months!

 1. Add a little color to your life.